 In each subsection below, we aim to say:

-if we don’t plan to fix them, why not (for example, the type of content is exempt from the regulations, or we believe that ‘disproportionate burden’ applies)
+• if we don’t plan to fix a problem, why we will not be doing so, for example, if the type of content is exempt from the regulations, or if we believe that doing so would impose a ‘disproportionate burden

 We’ve assessed the cost of fixing these issues and believe that doing so now would be a disproportionate burden within the meaning of the accessibility regulations.
 We will make another assessment when we next do a major redevelopment of the website.